zoren/swift-compiler-crashes/README.md

 Project swift-compiler-crashes
 ==============================

 This repo collects known test cases crashing the Swift compiler.
-All tests cases in the `crashes/` and `crashes-fuzzing/` directories are known to generate a compiler crash under Xcode 6.1 GM seed 2 (`xcode_6.1_gm_seed_2.dmg`).
+All tests cases in the `crashes/` and `crashes-fuzzing/` directories are known to generate a compiler crash under Xcode 6.1 (6A1052d, distributed via App Store).

 Help us towards a rock solid Swift compiler by contributing any compiler crashes you may encounter.